lgatto/lgatto.github.io/_drafts/2017-11-20-OA-discussion-01.md

 other mainstream publishers, peaking around 30K for small publisher and increasing for major players).
 Rupert made an important point in denouncing APCs, in that they explicitly separate research and its publication.
-This is certainly an major issue in the current climate: researchers *don't pay* for APCs; the money comes straight from funders via their university library), and assume everything works behind the scenes, including licensing (and loosing the rights to their outputs).
-He suggested that if we embedding publishing into research, the cost would become essentially zero (in line with costs of pre-prints).
+This is certainly a major issue in the current climate: researchers *don't pay* for APCs; the money comes straight from funders via their university library), and assume everything works behind the scenes, including licensing (and loosing the rights to their outputs).
+He suggested that if we embedded publishing into research, the cost would become essentially zero (in line with costs of pre-prints).
 While one could argue that publishing by third-party professionals has some benefits, if we consider that researchers do